All Episodes

 Now they want to profile Asian Americans.

-Now they want to profile people that they think can be identified as people are going to go out and shoot 32 people in one morning.
+Now they want to profile people that they think can be identified as people who are going to go out and shoot 32 people in one morning.

 And I'm telling you, that can't be profile.

-I don't care what these people say, it Doesn't happen enough.
+I don't care what these people say.

 All these things may add up.

-The thing you profile is he was a nutcase.
+The thing you profile is, he was a nutcase.

 And they're all asking, is there something we can profile?

-Yes, it was all over the guy was screaming.
+Yes, it was all over.

 What's the thing the left says?